evaizli/AutomateAAWorkFlow/README.md

 ### Description:

-The purpose of this project is to use Google Calendar API, Gmail API, and Puppeteer API to automate the administrative work of setting up HackerRank and Zoom meeting invitations.
+The purpose of this project is to use Google Calendar API, Gmail API, HackerRank API, and Puppeteer API to automate the administrative work of setting up HackerRank and Zoom meeting invitations.

 There are comments included in the scripts to help users understand the code and for future debugging purposes.
 Users are encourged to review the code before running the scripts because minor edits will be needed to personalize the meeting invite and set meeting time.
 The steps to setup and run the scripts are outlined below.